J. S. Titiyal: Biography

 Jeewan Singh Titiyal was born at Tidang, a small village in Dharchula, Pithoragarh district, along the Indo-Nepalese border in Uttarakhand state in India and did his early schooling at a local school in Dharchula.
 Choosing a career in medicine, Titiyal graduated from All India Institute of Medical Sciences, New Delhi and did his higher studies in ophthalmology from Dr. Rajendra Prasad Centre for Ophthalmic Sciences at AIIMS.
 He completed his senior residency in cornea and refractive unit from the same institute.
 Dr. Titiyal, on completion of his senior residency, joined the faculty of Dr. RP Centre for Ophthalmic Sciences itself, January 1991, to kick start his career and has been working there ever since.
 Rising up the ranks, he is now a Professor there, head of unit in the cornea and refractive surgery division.

-Titiyal's sibling, Dr. Govind Singh Titiyal, is also an ophthalmologist and Professor, working in Susheela Tiwari Medical College, Haldwani, Uttrakhand.
+Titiyal's sibling, Dr. Govind Singh Titiyal, is also an ophthalmologist and Professor, serving as the principal of Government Medical College, Haldwani.